The Software Workshop inc. - software that fits! â„¢ ExtSQL - Extended SQL

 NOTE: MySQL® is a registered trademark of Sun Microsystems.

-ExtSQL™ is trademark of Software Workshop Inc. and is pending
+ExtSQL® is registered trademark of Software Workshop Inc.